Shenandoah (wargame): Description

-Shenandoah is a two-player wargame in which one player takes the role of Union forces, and the other controls the Confederates.
+Shenandoah is a two-player wargame in which one player assumes the role of Union forces, and the other controls the Confederates.
 The game has two levels of rules, Basic and Advanced, as well as optional rules.
-Critic Nicky Palmer called the Basic game "pretty complex", the Advanced game "extremely complicated", and thought the option rules added "still more esoteric possibilities."
-Jon Freeman agreed, calling the combat rules "overly convoluted."
-However Donald Mack thought it was a "perfectly feasible" game, calling the rules "comprehensive."
+Critic Nicky Palmer called the Basic game "pretty complex", the Advanced game "extremely complicated", and thought the option rules added "still more esoteric possibilities".
+Jon Freeman agreed, calling the combat rules "overly convoluted".
+However, Donald Mack thought it was a "perfectly feasible" game, calling the rules "comprehensive".
 The 375 counters are used for infantry, cavalry, leaders, artillery, horse artillery, supply, forts and devastation.
 Rules cover various formations, chain of command, wagons and supply, stacking effects, tactical combat, step reduction, garrisons, weather, forced marches, hidden formations, partisans, and cavalry raids.
 The B&O rail line plays an important part in many scenarios.

 Movement

-In most board wargames of this period, an attacking unit has a given number of Movement Points (MP) per turn that are used only to move the unit a given number of hexes.
-In Shenandoah, MP are used for movement, but in addition, one MP must be spent in order to attack an enemy unit.
-If, after the result of the attack has been resolved, the unit still has MP left, the player can choose to spend another MP to attack again.
+In most board wargames of this time, an attacking unit has a certain number of Movement Points (MP) per turn that are only used to move the unit a given number of hexes.
+In Shenandoah, MP are used for movement, but one MP must also be spent to attack an enemy unit.
+If the result of the attack has been resolved, and the unit still has MP left, the player can choose to spend another MP to attack again.
 This can be especially effective if the enemy unit has been thrown into disorder by the first attack.
-The attacking player can continue to press the attack as long as the attacking unit has MP.
-However Walter Brink and Richard Giberson warned against using all MP in this way, pointing out "It is also a good idea to have some movement factors left to get out of the battle if things go wrong."
+The player can continue to press the attack as long as the attacking unit has MP.
+However, Walter Brink and Richard Giberson warned against using all MP in this way, pointing out "It is also a good idea to have some movement factors left to get out of the battle if things go wrong."

 Combat

-After an attacking unit has spent a Movement Point to attack, the attack is resolved based on the formations of both the attacker and the defender (column or battle formation), the strength of both forces, the terrain, and the state of supply of both forces.
+After an attacking unit has spent a Movement Point to attack, it is resolved based on the formations of the attacker and the defender (column or battle formation), the strength of both forces, the terrain, and the state of supply of both forces.
 Both players roll a die modified by the above factors, and the two rolls are cross-indexed on the appropriate table, which then indicates the effect on the defender.
 Critic Donald Mack pointed out that this resolution usually favors the defender, and warned "battle should not be offered or sought lightly."
-Mack especially thought this was more important for the weaker Confederate forces, commenting that the Confederate player "must avoid prolonged stand-up fights in which he is the attacker."
-Mack suggested that the Confederate player instead isolate and destroy weaker stacks of Union units, and capture and destroy wagons bringing Union supply, noting, "this strategy can throw a powerful force so off-balance that initiative is never gained [by Union forces]."
+Mack especially thought this was more crucial for the weaker Confederate forces, commenting that the Confederate player "must avoid prolonged stand-up fights in which he is the attacker."
+Mack suggested that the Confederate player instead isolate and eliminate weaker stacks of Union units, and capture and destroy wagons bringing Union supply, noting, "this strategy can throw a powerful force so off-balance that initiative is never gained [by Union forces]."

 After each attack has been resolved, the defender can counter-attack without expending either MP or supply.